As virus spreads in jails and prisons, correctional officers fear for themselves and their loved ones

 When Robin-Hudson also began coughing, her family thought her bronchitis had flared.
 She also suffers from high blood pressure, diabetes and asthma, her husband said.

 The 50-year-old’s condition grew worse, and she began vomiting and coughing up blood.
 She also had a fever, chest pains and dizzy spells.
-At the hospital she spent a week on a ventilator.
-Doctors recently allowed her to return to her Northeast D.C. home with her husband and son, but she still uses an oxygen tank and wears a mask.
+At the hospital, she spent a week on a ventilator.
+Doctors recently allowed her to return to her Northeast Washington home with her husband and son, but she still uses an oxygen tank and wears a mask.

 Nationwide, defense attorneys and other advocates have been pushing for the release of many inmates as they fear the spread of the virus in detention facilities.
 But corrections workers and their unions say more must be done to protect them as well.